lexingxie/cmLab/content/citation/EMNLP.md

 	* 863 reference venues, 83.0% in top 25
 * 33139 citations total, average 16.13 per paper
 	* 1003 citations venues, 76.0% in top 25

-This is a detail page for one conferenece, go here for [an overview of citation patterns](/post/citation_vis).
+	* citation survival rates: 0yr 0.82; 10yr 0.68; 20yr nan

 The half-wheel on the left is a snapshot of the top venues that cites and cited by this venue (details in Figure 4 below).
+The survival graph on the right contains the fraction of papers cited at least X years after being published (details in Figure 10 below).

-The plots on the rest of this page roughly breaks down into four types.
+The plots on the rest of this page roughly breaks down into the following types.

 * Figure 1 - Figure 3 contains basic stats of papers, references and citations over its lifetime.
 * Figure 4 and 5 summarizes the incoming and outgoing citations over all years, sorted by the ratio of incoming over outgoing citations (left to right).
 * Figure 5 and 6 breaks down the incoming and outgoing citations by year of the conference paper.
 * Figure 7 and 8 breaks down the outgoing references by the year they were cited in this conference.
-For most conferences we can see a 'google scholar' effect that more older papers gets cited in recent years, likely due to the ease of finding them.
+For most conferences we can see a 'google scholar' effect that older papers gets cited more (and from more venues) in recent years, likely due to the ease of finding them.
+* Figure 9-11 explores the question "how many papers are still cited at least after X years", and what fraction of papers are not cited at all.

 **Note**: This page visualizes reference and citation patterns of one conference, generated from templates.
 For a written overview of the visualization series, and background about problem, motivation and methods please see the [overview page](/post/citation_vis).
-### Plots of citation data
+Also of interest are [the overview page for citation flow](/post/citation_flow) or [the overview page for citation survival rates](/post/citation_survival).

+**Larger version of any figure** can be obtained by clicking the figure.

 <a id=fig1 href=/img/citation/EMNLP/EMNLP_cnt_paper.png><img width=900 src="/img/citation/EMNLP/EMNLP_cnt_paper.png"></a>
 Fig 1.
 Overall paper stats. (left) number of papers published in each year; (right) the average number of references made and the average number of citations received for papers published in each year.